50% of patients will have improvement of symptoms lasting 10-20 years.

-This stage takes anywhere from 3 to 6 months generally and involves getting the patient safely to the effective dose.
-Once reached, the process moves into the maintenance stage.
+This stage takes anywhere from 4 months to 1 year generally and involves getting the patient safely to the effective dose.
+Once reached, the process moves into the maintenance phase.

 After an initial improvement in symptoms, you may not notice additional improvement for several months.
 If successful, you should see long-term benefits and a reduction in symptoms.

 Some research has shown that providing immunotherapy for allergic rhinitis can prevent the development of asthma in children.
 Ongoing research is exploring immunotherapy as a treatment option for food allergies.